 Refried Pinto Beans (Frijoles Refritos)

-Few dishes are more basic to southwestern cuisine than the beloved Frijoles.
+Few dishes are more basic to southwestern cuisine than the beloved Frijoles, or refried pinto beans.
 A good helping of them is a standard sight at lunch, dinner, and sometimes even breakfast.
 Here’s a simple vegan preparation (though they’re no longer prepared with lard as often as they once were, still, take care to ask if you have them in a restaurant).
 Serve alongside the southwestern egg dishes in tortilla specialties that don’t themselves contain beans, such as Stacked Squash and Bell Pepper Enchiladas.

 Serves: 6 to 8